ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a group of indigenous people standing in a row indoors.
-They are dressed in traditional attire, featuring white clothing adorned with colorful designs such as birds and native patterns.
-Many of them are wearing elaborate bead necklaces and other jewelry.
-One person on the left, a woman, is speaking into a microphone.
-In front of the group, there are several empty white plastic chairs arranged in a row.
+The image depicts a group of indigenous people standing in a row inside a room with green and yellow walls.
+The group consists of men and one woman, all dressed in traditional attire, including white garments adorned with colorful embroidery and beaded necklaces.
+One woman in the foreground is holding a microphone, suggesting she is speaking or addressing the group.

-The background features a green and yellow painted wall with banners and posters.
-One visible banner includes the text "ACIPS" and some indigenous-related content in Spanish.
-The setting appears to be a community meeting or cultural event possibly related to development or advocacy for indigenous communities.
+In the background, there is a whiteboard and a banner with some logos and text.
+The banner includes various logos, such as "Amazonía" and "get", and mentions "ACIPS" and "Guardia Indígena del Pueblo Awá".
+The text on the banner refers to indigenous community defense and protection.

+In front of the group, several empty white plastic chairs are arranged in rows, indicating this is likely a meeting or gathering space.

 Key elements:
-- Indigenous people in traditional clothing standing in a line
+- Indigenous group standing in a line, wearing traditional clothing and beaded necklaces
-- Woman holding a microphone speaking
+- Woman holding a microphone
+- Whiteboard and a banner with logos and text related to indigenous protection and organizations
-- White plastic chairs in front of the group
+- Several empty white plastic chairs in the foreground
-- Green and yellow painted walls with banners/posters
+- Room with green and yellow walls and a corrugated metal roof
-- Text on one banner includes "ACIPS" and references indigenous rights or community

-The image conveys a sense of cultural pride, community engagement, and formal gathering, fitting for inclusion in an annual development report focusing on indigenous peoples.
+The overall layout suggests the image captures a formal gathering or presentation involving indigenous community members, aligned with themes of community organization, cultural identity, and advocacy or development action.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p29_img1.png)